Amazon Elastic Transcoder FAQs

 Q: How many jobs can I submit?

-Currently, we allow 1,000 active jobs per pipeline.
+Currently, we allow a maximum of 100,000 jobs per pipeline.
 Once you exceed this limit, you will receive a 429 Rate Limit Exception.
 If you require this limit to be raised, please contact us here.

 Q: Can I create multiple outputs per job?

 Each transcoding job relates to a single input file and can create one or more output files.
-For example, you may wish to create a high- and low-resolution rendition of the same input file and could do so as part of a single transcoding job.
-You can have up to 30 outputs per transcoding job.
+For example, you may wish to create audio only, low- and high-resolution renditions of the same input file and could do so as part of a single transcoding job.
+The number of outputs per job is limited.
+For more information on Amazon Elastic Transcoder limits, please refer to the documentation.

 Q: What is a transcoding pipeline, what can I use it for, and how many can I have?